husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ros::Publisher rangeRR_pub("/rangeRR", &rangeRR);
 ```

-Strukture abd mutex to use sensor data:
+Strukture and mutex to use sensor data:

 ```
 struct hMUX{